spelunky-fyi/overlunky/docs/script-api.md

 Seed the game prng.
 ### [`read_prng`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=read_prng)
 #### Returns: `int[20]`
 Read the game prng state.
-Maybe you can use these and math.randomseed() to make deterministic things, like online scripts ┬»\_(πâä)_/┬».
+Maybe you can use these and math.randomseed() to make deterministic things, like online scripts :shrug:.
 Example:
 ```lua
 -- this should always print the same table D877...E555
 set_callback(function()